 Our publishers at Oxford University Press are experiencing some slowdowns in production due to stay-home orders affecting their copyeditors and typesetters in India; we ask authors for patience as our typesetters work as quickly as they can.

 Is the ESA annual awards program affected by COVID-19?

-ESA’s annual call for awards nominations is moving forward.
+ESA's annual awards process is moving forward.
 The deadline for submissions for ESA professional, early career, and student awards, as well as the ESA Certification Corporation Awards, was June 1.
 We expect to announce award winners on the same timeline as in previous years.